 Ballot proposals that would have enshrined union privileges in the state constitution; prevented right-to-work; increased utility bills through higher mandates on renewable energy sources; and locked in the stealth unionization of home-based caregivers were defeated at the ballot box.
 Center analysts published studies examining each proposal and educated scores of voters on the issues at public appearances and through commentaries, Op-Eds and media interviews.

-Gov. Rick Snyder signed into law a reform of the personal property tax, which Center analysts had long explained was a burdensome tax on businesses simply for owning tools
+Gov. Rick Snyder signed into law a reform of the personal property tax, which Center analysts had long explained was a burdensome tax on businesses simply for owning tools and equipment.

 The stealth unionization scheme forcing home-based day care owners into a public-sector union against their knowledge or will came to an end after a 19-month court battle led by the Mackinac Center Legal Foundation.
 The MCLF would later lead the charge against similar forced unionization cases involving graduate student research assistants at public universities and home-based care givers, freeing tens of thousands of individuals from forced unionization.
-Michigan Capitol Confidential, the Center’s online news source, closely monitored the plight of home-based care givers who were shanghaied into the SEIU, writing more than 80 stories and commentaries about the scheme and keeping a real-time count via an online “skim tracker” of some $35 million diverted from Medicaid
+Michigan Capitol Confidential, the Center’s online news source, closely monitored the plight of home-based care givers who were shanghaied into the SEIU, writing more than 80 stories and commentaries about the scheme and keeping a real-time count via an online “skim tracker” of some $35 million diverted from Medicaid to the union.

 Gov. Rick Snyder adopted a Center recommendation in signing legislation to end the Michigan Business Tax.